THE GOLDEN RULE

 The vast majority of people in human society do the work that makes that society possible, and this work is overwhelmingly cooperative.
 Thus farmers depend on truck drivers to get their crop to market, and depend on teachers to teach their children to read and doctors to provide medical care when needed, etc. etc.

-People who do the real work of society thus intuitively understand that the Golden Rule is vital.
+People who do the real work of society are the ones who thus most intuitively understand that the Golden Rule is vital.
 They understand this no matter what other religious (or anti-religious) beliefs they may or may not have.
 This is why any religion that did not embrace the Golden Rule could never have gained widespread acceptance.

 Among working class people (in the broad sense of everybody except the small oppressive ruling elites that have great wealth and privilege and power) the Golden Rule is considered the basis of morality.
 In virtually any gathering of ordinary people where a social decision is to be made, people defend their opinion by arguing that it is the one that is most consistent with the Golden Rule.
 Seldom will anybody explicitly deny the moral authority of the Golden Rule, even if they don't want to follow it.

 NOT EVERYBODY HONORS THE GOLDEN RULE